 Identifying Snakes in Your Backyard

-If you see snake’s scaly skin in the backyard, make sure there are snakes very close to you.
+If you see a snake’s scaly skin in the backyard, make sure there are snakes very close to you.
 With the growth of snakes, they change the old layer of their skins once a month.

 Another important way of understanding a snake’s existence near you is its feces.
 Like all other animals, snakes also excrete waste as feces.
 They eat insects and small mammals such as rats and small reptiles.
-Their feces resembles bird feces but include animal bones or fur.
+Their feces resembles bird feces but includes animal bones or fur.

 Tips for Preventing In-Ground Trampoline Snakes